patrinhoo/Backend--Django--Developer/README.md

 * list your images

 ## Setup
-To run this project you need to install all dependencies in requirements.txt:
+To run this project you need to install all dependencies in requirements.txt and download project:
 ```
 $ pip install django
 $ pip install djangorestframework